 Days 1 & 2 – Land in Geneva and explore Geneva

 Geneva is a convenient starting point for your road trip but other than that, it doesn’t have too much to offer.
 It’s both tough and expensive to find parking in the middle of the bustling city, so we suggest renting an apartment or chalet on Air B&B at the outskirts of Geneva.
-You can use this link to get $35 off your first booking on Air BnB if you’d like.
+This is better than booking a hotel in the centre of Geneva if you have a car on you.

 Spend Day #2 exploring Geneva but don’t take your car to the centre.
 Just park it at a convenient parking lot and take the tram into the city.
 The tram is convenient and stops at most prominent sites in Geneva.
 Take your time in Geneva to explore the UN Building, walk along the lake, or shop at the dozens of shops lining the centre.
 If you enjoy speciality coffee, then definitely try out one (or all) of these coffee shops for a perfectly brewed cup of coffee – Coutume, Birdie, and Boréal.

 Day 3 – Drive to Montreaux and Yvoire

 While Lake Geneva seems distinctly underwhelming from Geneva’s centre, it acquires a personality of its own when viewed from Montreaux.
 The town of Montreaux offers a stunning view of the lake against the famed Chillon Castle.
 This spot is ideal for some photographs.